Saturday, July 22nd

 Berkshire Innovation Center

 45 Woodlawn Avenue, Pittsfield, Massachusetts

 Burr Purnell is a seasoned executive with a passion for helping nonprofits amplify their message through video.
-He currently serves as the Executive Director of Social Good at VidMob Gives, VidMob's 501(c)3 organization, where he provides nonprofits with easy, fast, and affordable tools to create impactful video content.
+He most recently served as the Executive Director of Social Good at VidMob Gives, VidMob's 501(c)3 organization, where he provided nonprofits with easy, fast, and affordable tools to create impactful video content.
 Burr has led successful campaigns for renowned nonprofits like Direct Relief, NRDC, Ronald McDonald House-NYC, Movember, and Equality Now.
 [Prior to joining VidMob, Burr worked as the Executive Creative Director at ROI·DNA, a performance marketing agency in San Francisco.
 There, he oversaw the creative team, shaping brands across various media channels.
 He also held the position of Vice President & Group Creative Director at MRM Worldgroup, where he managed direct marketing and online campaigns for clients such as Microsoft, AMD, MasterCard, and Charles Schwab.
 Burr's entrepreneurial spirit led him to co-found Manifeste Marketing in 2007, a boutique agency that helps brands clarify their essence, personality, products, and core values.
 He also served as the head of Brand and Marketing at All Good Products, an organic body care company that promotes a balanced lifestyle.]
 Outside of work, Burr is an avid ultramarathon runner, toeing start lines from California and New England.
 Burr is a graduate of Northeastern University and resides in South Dartmouth, MA with his wife and two daughters.

 Founder, President & CEO of The Chris Draft Family Foundation